Registering for the Test

 - Phone registration is offered for retaking the test.
 A fee applies.
 Only students who have a previous registration in the system can register by phone.

-No matter how students register, they will be required to specify their high school, date of birth, gender and grade level.
+No matter how students register, they will be required to specify their high school, date of birth, sex, and grade level.
 Online registrations cannot be completed without this information, and paper registrations will be returned unprocessed if any of this information is missing.
-Registrations after March 2014 will not be processed without a photo unless the student is exempt.
-If you are advising international students, please ensure that they know to fill in every field marked "REQ'D FIELD" on the form.
+Registrations will not be processed without a photo unless the student is exempt.
+If you are advising international students, please ensure that they know to fill in every field marked "REQUIRED FIELD" on the form.
 Incomplete forms are not processed, and will be returned to the student.
+Tips for both domestic and international paper registration are available for download .

 Late Registration Deadlines